Focus Drift

 Full Detail

-• Includes task titles, notes, interrupt titles, interrupt notes, reflection text
+• Includes task titles, notes, interruption titles, interruption notes, reflection text

 • Shows timeline, time distribution, stats, priority breakdown, completion rate